 Provides free professional and personal development accessible to all informatics staff across the North East and North Cumbria, which includes virtual training, face to face training, special interest groups connecting you to your peers, downloadable resources and much more.
 Access the network.

-We publish a regular news update to our subscribers.
+We publish a monthly news update to our subscribers.
 Read our latest issue:

 Who is involved